 There are several tools out there that can help you monitor social media presence for opportunities to connect with employees and potential employees, look for relevant content to share, and look out for problems.

 We think one of the easiest to use is Hootsuite.
 Here's how to get started.

 In Hootsuite, click “AddStream.”
 For each account, you’ll see a list of instant options.
 For the Twitter account in the screenshot below, for example, you can monitor mentions (when people directly mention your Twitter account using the @ symbol), retweets, likes and more.

 This is where Hootsuite and other social monitoring tools get powerful, especially with Twitter.

 - In Hootsuite click “AddStream” then “Search.”

-- Create searches for all your branded hashtags, your brand name, industry influencers, and topics that will be interesting for your audience.
+- Create searches for all your branded hashtags.
+This includes your brand name, industry influencers, and topics that will be interesting to your audience.